ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

         </a>
     </p>

+### 5. Possible launch failures or errors you may encounter

+_If Minecraft successfully loads, skip this section and go to the next section._

-1. If it fails to load, and you get this error:
+1. If it fails to load, and you get this error (as I got with Forge `1.20.1-forge-47.2.30` and mod `DragonSurvival-1.20.1-09.01.2024.jar`):

     <p align="left" width="75%">
         <a href="https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/assets/6842199/7cc8d0e5-669b-4770-930f-8c3dea6736e3">